1) The following are some of the sites that display works by Bertha.

 Tsuchiya Koitsu Woodblock Print Collection A site made by an enthusiast who is also trying to make a “catalogue raisonné” of a Japanese artist.

-Henri Rivière A site dedicated to the watercolorist and engraver Henri Rivière.
+Henri Rivière This page is dedicated to the Parisian representations of the watercolorist and engraver Henri Rivière.

 Ukiyoe gallery You can find many works by a variety of artists, from the end of the 18 th Century to our times.
 The works proposed are on sale.